rust-lang/compiler-team/procedures/crates.md

    [`@rfcbot merge`](https://github.com/anp/rfcbot-rs#usage) to gain agreement from compiler team members.
 1. Create a new repository in the `rust-lang` organization.
-  1. Navigate to `Settings > Collaborators & Teams` and add the `Compiler` team with admin privileges and `Assignees` with `read`.
+  1. Navigate to `Settings > Collaborators & Teams` and add the `Compiler` team with write privileges and `Assignees` with `read`.
   1. Add a README describing the intended purpose of the crate, which team and working group are responsible (link to their page in this repository) and the intended level of maintenance and